8 MIN READ

 Every month, Canadians are faced with bills and other necessary expenses, their income ultimately already spent.
 When it comes to paying for big-ticket purchases, then, they simply cannot afford to invest a large sum all at once, or opt for plans that rack up interest charges.

-This is why low- to no-interest installment payment options are so popular: They provide customers with the opportunity to own, but ultimately pay for substantial purchases in an affordable way that will not incur more personal debt for them.
+This is why low- to no-interest installment payment options are so popular: They provide customers with the opportunity to own but pay for substantial purchases in an affordable way that, when used correctly, will not incur more personal debt for them.

-You may be wondering if a Buy Now, Pay Later option is right for your business, and your customers.
-What are the benefits that will earn their trust, and support your bottom line?
+You may be wondering if a BNPL option is right for your business, and for your customers.
+What are the benefits of a buy now, pay later option that will earn their trust, and support your bottom line?
 Let’s break them down:

 - Customers can pay over time, at thousands of stores, with no hidden fees.